sammydowds/next-blog/notes/laidoff.md

 ## Conclusion

+Build your own narrative.
 Looking forward to 2024 and new opportunities!